fantast1k/dotfiles/CLI Install/README.md

 ## Use of google_chrome.sh
 That scripts simply takes the last Google Chrome from website, mount an given image, copy it to Application folder and dismount an image and clear downloaded image

+## Use of brew.sh
+That script simply install missing OS X package manager